-Although the data collected in this way is as complete as possible, it will inevitably be an underestimate as staff cannot be present at all times.
+Although the data collected in this way are as complete as possible, it will inevitably be an underestimate as staff cannot be present at all times.
 By correcting for effort, however, it can give a valuable indication of trends.

-9.3.2.
-Commercial data.
+9.11.2 Commercial data.